-- the data protection principles with which the school must comply; - your data protection obligations; - what is meant by personal information (or data) and sensitive personal information (or data); - how we gather, use and (ultimately) delete personal information and sensitive personal information in accordance with the data protection principles;

-- where more detailed privacy information can be found, eg, about the personal information we gather and use about you, how it is used, stored and transferred, for what purposes, the steps taken to keep that information secure and for how long it is kept; - your rights and obligations in relation to data protection; and - the consequences of failure to comply with this policy.
+- the data protection principles with which the school must comply; - your data protection obligations; - what is meant by personal data and sensitive personal data; - how we gather, use and (ultimately) delete personal data and sensitive personal data in accordance with the data protection principles; - where more detailed privacy information can be found, eg, about the personal information we gather and use about you, how it is used, stored and transferred, for what purposes, the steps taken to keep that information secure and for how long it is kept; - your rights and obligations in relation to data protection; and - the consequences of failure to comply with this policy.

-14.2 Recruitment data
+15.2 Recruitment data

-The school obtains, keeps and uses personal information (also referred to as data) about job applicants and about current and former employees, workers, contractors, volunteers and apprentices for a number specific lawful purposes, as set out in the school's Staff Privacy Notice.
+The school obtains, keeps and uses personal information (also referred to as data) about job applicants and about current and former employees, workers, contractors, volunteers and apprentices for a number specific lawful purposes, as set out in the school's Privacy Notice.

-The Data Compliance Administrator is responsible for data protection compliance within the school.
-If you have any questions or comments about the content of this policy or if you need further information, you should contact The Data Compliance Administrator.
+If you have any questions or comments about the content of this policy or if you need further information, you should contact The Data Compliance Administrator (see Section 15).

-14.3 Criminal Records Information
+15.3 Criminal Records Information